Swaps#

 overrides={'forecast_curve':'EUR.F3M CURVE',

-'fixes_index':'EUR003M INDEX', # what fixing to get
+'fixes_index':'EUR003M INDEX', # What fixing to get

 'float_frequency': '3M', # This field determines the index tenor